We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • have black or bloody stools

-Sticking to this diet can help you recover faster and feel better sooner, so you can get back to eating all the foods that you love as soon as possible.
+Sticking to this diet can help you recover faster and feel better sooner, so you can return to eating all the foods you love as soon as possible.